 If your application for mitigating circumstances was successful, this will be indicated by a grade of "S" next to the relevant module in OSIS.
 This typically means that the assessment board has decided that you may defer your attempt at this/these assessment(s) until the next reassessment period.
 You should have received information about your deferred assessment alongside your results communication but if you have not, please contact your Faculty Student Office for advice (see the details in the General Enquiries FAQ).
 It is your responsibility to ensure that you are aware of all the arrangements for your deferred assessments.

-If your mitigating circumstances claim was rejected and you did not attempt the assessment in question, this will be recorded as a failed attempt and recorded as "FS" next to the relevant element of assessment in OSIS.
+If your mitigating circumstances claim was rejected and you did not attempt the assessment in question, this will be recorded as a failed attempt in OSIS.
 You may still be entitled to reassessment in that element of assessment and, if so, this will be indicated in your results communication.

 You should note that approved claims for mitigating circumstances only apply to the specific assessment period that you applied for, and claims will not automatically be applied to any subsequent assessment periods.